 Bambo Obaro is a partner in Weil’s Complex Commercial Litigation practice.
 Mr. Obaro focuses on a wide array of commercial issues and disputes in state and federal courts, as well as arbitration proceedings.
 He has extensive experience at the trial and appellate levels in matters involving consumer class actions, alleged violations of state deceptive trade practice acts, product liability, breach of contract, employment disputes, trade secret misappropriation, and securities fraud.

 Mr. Obaro is actively engaged in professional and bar organizations and committees in and out of the Firm.
 He currently serves a Lawyer Representative to the U.S. District Court for the Northern District of California.
 Mr. Obaro is also actively involved in the ABA and serves as co-chair of the Litigation Management Subcommittee of the ABA Section of Litigation Corporate Counsel Committee and as co-chair of the ABA’s 2020 Corporate Counsel CLE Seminar.
 Bambo also serves on the Board of Governors for The University of San Francisco School of Law, from which he received his J.D. in 2009, and on the Board of Larkin Street Youth Services, which is a nonprofit serving homeless youth in the San Francisco Bay Area.

 At Weil, he also is a member of the Firm’s Professional Development Committee, and dedicates a significant portion of his practice to the Firm’s pro bono efforts, including serving as a member of the Silicon Valley Office’s Pro Bono Committee.

 Some of Bambo’s representative experience includes:

-- Successfully representing a major e-commerce company in a breach of contract arbitration relating to a multi-year operating agreement with a former business partner.
+- Successfully representing a major e-commerce company in a contract dispute relating to a multi-year operating agreement with a former business partner.
 Following a five-day evidentiary trial and post-trial briefing, secured a complete victory and significant damages for the client.